KartanonKanye/NotebooksForBachelorThesis/README.md

 # NotebooksForBachelorThesis
-The notebooks for my bachelors thesis code
+The notebooks for my bachelors thesis code.
+I visualize the shape plots of Neural Network-based General additive models.